ivan-at-devops/ivan-at-devops.github.io/_posts/2021-04-06-firefox-cache2.md

 ### Old FF Cache v1 tools

 FF uses cache2 format from Firefox 32 onward.
-Previous versions used cache directory `~/.cache/mozilla/firefox/$someprofile/Cache`, and have metadata grouped into separated files like `_CACHE_001_`.
+Previous versions used Cache directory `~/.cache/mozilla/firefox/$someprofile/Cache`, and have metadata grouped into separated files like `_CACHE_001_`.
 You can detect that these tools work in the old cache because they expect that file.

 - https://github.com/libyal/dtformats/blob/main/documentation/Firefox%20cache%20file%20format.asciidoc